aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-to-pdf/_index.md

 ## Introduction

-If you need to **dwg to pdf java** quickly and reliably, you’ve come to the right place.
+If you need to **set PDF page size** while performing a **dwg to pdf java** conversion quickly and reliably, you’ve come to the right place.
 This tutorial walks you through converting DWG (or any supported CAD format) into a high‑quality PDF using Aspose.CAD for Java.
-We'll cover everything from setting up the environment to customizing the PDF output, so you can integrate the conversion into your own Java applications with confidence.
+We'll cover everything from setting up the environment to customizing the PDF export options, so you can integrate the conversion into your own Java applications with confidence.

 ## Quick Answers
 - **What library handles dwg to pdf java?** Aspose.CAD for Java